 Sure, it could be perfectly innocent, she might be laying in bed bored with nobody else to text.
 Sure.

 The time before that, we stopped talking in July, only for her to pop up with another “hey stranger” text in September.
 Yet again asking about my dissertation.
-Maybe she’s obsessed with education?
-Maybe she’s mistaking my work for something she wrote?
-Who fu**ing knows.
+Whether she was obsessed with education or had no idea how else to start a conversation, who fu**ing knows.

 But she is just one of many who linger on in the background ready to pounce again when the time is right.
 Remember my ballet story?
 The same applies there, in a less snobby-whiskey-drinking-way.
 For two people I’ve met once, they sure like to maintain contact.